LaunchCodeEducation/data-structures-and-algorithms/src/chapters/sorting-algorithms/merge-sort.rst

 #.
 Sort the two halves.
 #.
 Merge the halves together.

 Step 2 here is the recursive step.
 It results in a nested process of halving of lists until lists of length 1 are created.
-These lists are sorted automatically, so then the recursive process begins returning up the call stack.
+These lists are sorted automatically, so then the recursive process begins returning up the call stack, merging lists as it does so.

 To write merge sort in pseudocode, it will be helpful to have a ``merge`` function that takes two sorted lists and returns a single sorted list, the result of combining the two.